FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/driving_robot.md

 - A Drivetrain needs motor controllers.
 In our case we will use 4 Talon SRs (a brand of controller for motors).
     - You could use other motor controllers such as Victor SPs or Talon SRXs but we will be using Talon SRs
-      - If you are, replace Talon with TalonSRX, Victor, or VictorSP in the code you write depending on the type you use.
+      - If you are using other motor controllers, replace Talon with TalonSRX, Victor, or VictorSP in the code you write depending on the type you use.
     - You can use 2 motors (left and right), but for this tutorial we will use 4.

 !!!
 Tip